BanForFun/Buffela/README.md

-## What's new in Version 4
+## What's new in Version 5

-- Simplified subtype instance creation and checking in JavaScript
-- Optimized JavaScript de/serialization
+- Added mechanism to create reusable custom primitives and import them in multiple schemas
+- Added watch mode to the compilers
+- Added compile time validation of referenced schema types
+- Added automatic package detection to the kotlin compiler
+- Fixed kotlin behavior when a nested type was shadowing a root type or a primitive

-Warning!
-This version is not backwards compatible with packets generated using older versions.
+This version is binary compatible with packets generated using older versions.

 **[Breaking API Changes](./docs/migration.md)**